seqscope/cartloader/docs/vignettes/subregion_tutorials/merscope.md

 !!! info "How to Define Scaling Factors for MERSCOPE?"

-    The MERSCOPE example data currently used here provides SGE in micrometer units.
-Use define scaling factor from coordinate to micrometer as 1.
+    The MERSCOPE example data currently used here provides SGE in µm.
+Define scaling factor from coordinate to micrometer as 1.

 ## SGE Format Conversion